mickfuzz/phd4/_posts/thesis_chapters/2025-3-8-DiscussionConclusion.md

 ## Key Findings and research outputs

+### Significant advances in understanding of how GDPs can be used in the field of CGD&P and beyond

+Existing work by Eriksson exists focussed on  the utility for the researcher rather than that of participants and facilitator.
+Thus this research, summarised by table in Chapter 6, significantly advances these contributions.

+In addition, great analysis of the process using CHAT terms which contributed by...

 ### Research output: 3M game making (Meta) model of pedagogical elements of the learning design